nthiebes/old-world-builder/docs/datasets.md

-  "points": Number, // Points for each model "minimum": Number, // Minimum number of models of the unit "maximum": Number, // Maximum number of models of the unit "army": String, // Only in mercanaries category, army ID, optional "armyComposition": { // Army composition specific options, optional
+  "points": Number, // Points for each model "minimum": Number, // Minimum number of models of the unit "maximum": Number, // Maximum number of models of the unit "magicItemsArmy": String, // Category the unit can take magic items from, optional "maxSignatureSpells": Number, // Number of maximum signature spells "army": String, // Only in mercanaries category, army ID, optional "armyComposition": { // Army composition specific options, optional
     [army composition ID]: { // Example: "troll-horde"